-Below is our growing database of lesson plans that are rooted in JHI Blog articles for secondary school and university teachers to make use of.
+Below is our growing database of lesson plans that are rooted in JHI Blog articles.

 Want to contribute?
-We are looking for history lesson plans and curricula from teachers of all ages.
-Use this JHI Blog Lesson Plan Template to simplify the process and send in your plan to firstname.lastname@example.org.
+We are looking for history lesson plans and curricula from teachers at all levels.
+Use this JHI Blog Lesson Plan Template to simplify the process and send in your plan to email@example.com.

 Agneta’s Pineapple & History through Art by Cynthia Kok, based off of JHIBlog article: “Agneta Block’s Pineapple: Colonial Botany and the Europeanization of Knowledge”